 - Cream-Filled Tubes of Bilbao- Canutillos de Bilbao

-San Sebastián (Donostia in Basque) is the capital city, and is known for the large number of high quality tapas bars.
+San Sebastián (Donostia in Basque) is the capital city and is known for its large number of high-quality tapas bars.
 In addition to having over 100 tapas bars in the city center, San Sebastián has more eating establishments with Michelin stars per square kilometer than any other city, except Paris.

-Some of the specialities of Guipúzcoa are: baby eels, broad beans with baby peas and spring onions, Txangurro a la Donostiarra — stuffed spider crab and Atun eguna — salmon from the Bidasoa River.
+Some of the specialties of Guipúzcoa are baby eels, broad beans with baby peas and spring onions, Txangurro a la Donostiarra—stuffed spider crab and Atun eguna—salmon from the Bidasoa River.